mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-Again, we're not interested in the cause of the error, we just want to handle it.
+Again, we're not interested in the cause of the error.
+We want to handle it.
 If the `findById` function fails, we return a `None` value.
-As you may guess, the `Option` type is defined as a sealed class, so we can use the `when` expression to handle the two possible cases.
+As you may guess, the `Option` type is a sealed class, so we can use the `when` expression to handle the two possible cases.
 We can define a function that prints the job information of a job id if it exists:

 ```kotlin
 class JobsService(private val jobs: Jobs) {